clooney/hermes-tracking-api/README.md

 # TrackingMore: Hermes Tracking API
-[Hermes Tracking API](https://www.trackingmore.com/hermes-tracking-api.html) enables you to connect tracking info of Hermes shipments into your system, improving shipment visibility.
+[Hermes Tracking API](https://www.trackingmore.com/hermes-tracking-api.html)  streamlines shipment monitoring by integrating FedEx data directly into your systems for better control.

-Besides Hermes, TrackingMore supports shipment tracking across 1,200+ global carriers through a robust [multi-carrier shipment tracking API](https://www.trackingmore.com/tracking-api).
+TrackingMore ups the ante with a [unified tracking API](https://www.trackingmore.com/tracking-api) that taps into a network of 1,200+ global carriers, enabling wide-ranging tracking in one go.

-TrackingMore provides API compatibility with seven programming languages.
-Comprehensive documentation for setup and use is included within this repository to facilitate the integration process.
+The TrackingMore API is multi-language compatible (seven languages supported) and comes with clear, concise docs for hassle-free integration.

 ### Features
    *  Unified real-time tracking information for Hermes shipments.